 This procedure constitutes the University's general complaint process to be followed by the University to address and resolve unlawful discrimination, harassment, and retaliation.
 The University shall have the right to reasonably alter and/or deviate from the procedural guidelines contained herein when it is warranted by either the circumstances of a complaint or required by applicable state and federal laws and regulations.
-The University shall also have the right to authorize and appoint a designee to serve in the Affirmative Action Officer's capacity to execute these procedures.
+The University shall also have the right to authorize and appoint a designee to serve in the capacity of the Office of Equal Opportunity to execute these procedures.

-The parties must be provided timely written notice of any such designation and any substantive deviation from the procedural guidelines.
+The parties must be provided with timely written notice of any such designation and any substantive deviation from the procedural guidelines.